-The Accounting Oficer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved, including the use of benchmarking data where available.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where available.
+The accounting officer for the academy trust has delivered improved value for money during the year.
 The Accounting Officer for the academy trust has delivered improved value for money during the year by: